Is It Safe for Your Kids To Play Minecraft?

 Cyberbullying and harassment

 Minecraft is generally considered safe for kids, but cyberbullying is a perpetual threat in online multiplayer games.
+While "trash talking" in games may seem like not a big deal to some parents, the effects of cyberbullying can be devastating to kids and teens.
 Minecraft streamer, Dream, donned a mask for three years as he built a following of 30 million.
 But when he revealed his face, he was subjected to bullying and online hate — causing him to resume wearing the mask again [*].

 Adult content and language